simplepie/simplepie/README.markdown

 SimplePie is currently maintained by Ryan McCue.

-At the moment, there isn't a lot of active development happening.
+SimplePie is currently in "low-power mode."
 If the community decides that SimplePie is a valuable tool, then the community will come together to maintain it into the future.

 If you're interested in getting involved with SimplePie, please get in touch with Ryan McCue.